snjvn/Moon_Mapping_Cosmosoc/README.md

 but you can use any ohrc image of your choice

 ## LR_HR_Pair_Generation.ipynb
-takes a tmc image, and the csv file of an ohrc image, and gives the coordinates within the tmc image which correspond to the ohrc image.
+takes a tmc image, and the csv file of an ohrc image, and gives the coordinates within the tmc image which corresponds to the ohrc image.

 ## tmc_image_access_using_csv_pixels.ipynb
 plot the region of tmc image corresponding to ohrc image